ZIM (shipping company): 1940s

-ZIM was founded on June 7, 1945, as the ZIM The Land of Israel cruise Company Ltd, by the Jewish Agency, the Israel Maritime League and the Histadrut (General Federation of Laborers in the Land of Israel).
+ZIM was founded on June 7, 1945, as the ZIM Palestine Navigation Company Ltd (Hebrew: צים חברת השיט הארץ-ישראלית בע״מ), by the Jewish Agency, the Israel Maritime League and the Histadrut (General Federation of Laborers in the Land of Israel).
 The first ship was purchased in partnership with Harris and Dixon (based in London) in 1947.
 This vessel was refurbished, renamed SS Kedma, and sailed to the future state of Israel in the summer of 1947.
 After the State of Israel was established in 1948, the company was renamed ZIM Israel Navigation Company Ltd. During its first years, its main task was transporting hundreds of thousands of immigrants to the emerging state.
 Some of the other ships that had been used for clandestine immigration before the establishment of Israel as a state were confiscated by the British Mandate authorities and later joined the company's fleet.
 The company continued to purchase more ships, among them were SS Negba, SS Artza and SS Galila.

-During 1947–1949 Palestine war, the company was the sole maritime connection with the State of Israel, supplying food, freight and military equipment.
+During Israel’s War of Independence (1947-1949), the company was the sole maritime connection with the State of Israel, supplying food, freight and military equipment.